The portalcasting

 Get started with the “how to set up a Portal Predictions directory” vignette.

-If you are interested in adding a model to the preloaded set of models, see the “adding a model” vignette.
+If you are interested in adding a model to the preloaded set of models, see the “adding a model and data” vignette.
+That document also details how to expand the datasets available to new and existing models.

 We welcome any contributions in form of models or pipeline changes.